European shares extend rally as insurance and travel stocks soar

 But Kerry Group slid 0.65 per cent to €107.70, while real estate investment trust Hibernia Reit was also among the few fallers, declining 0.5 per cent to €1.11.

-UK shares closed at three-month highs as better-than-expected data from the world’s two largest economies pointed to an ongoing economic recovery from the coronavirus.
+UK shares closed at three-month highs as better-than-expected data from the world’s two largest economies pointed to an ongoing economic recovery from the coronavirus crisis.

 The blue-chip FTSE 100 and the mid-cap FTSE 250 both added about 2.6 per cent as readings showed business activity in the US and China beginning to recover from the worst of the pandemic.